 The Feinstein Institute at Northwell Health is strongly committed to the humane care and use of animals in research, testing, and teaching.
 Any member of the faculty, staff, or public having reason to question the treatment of animals should report any suspected cases of animal abuse, misuses, mistreatment, and non-compliance with IACUC approved activities, institutional and program policies and guidelines.

-Additionally, Researchers are encouraged to self-report adverse events.
-Any abnormal values or adverse events not consistent with routine expected outcomes that results in any unexpected animal welfare issue (death, disease, or prolonged distress) or human health risks (zoonotic disease or exposure, injuries) should be promptly reported.
+Additionally, researchers are encouraged to self-report adverse events.
+Any abnormal values or adverse events not consistent with routine expected outcomes that results in any unexpected animal welfare issue or human health risks should be promptly reported.
 Reports are promptly evaluated ensuring animal welfare is maintained.

 Acting on behalf of the Institutional Animal Care & Use Committee, all reports are investigated by the Animal Welfare Office.
 When a concern is reported, immediate steps are taken to ensure that the animal care and use in question is appropriate and that the highest animal welfare standards are maintained at all times.